Which ones should I be using?

 Vegetable oils are obtained from plants and plant materials including seeds, beans, nuts, and fruits.
-To achieve a product that’s uniform in taste, smell, appearance, texture, and has a decent shelf life, most commercial processors undergo numerous steps.
+To achieve a product that is uniform in taste, smell, appearance, texture and has a decent shelf life, most commercial processors undergo numerous steps.
 These include:

 • Extracting the oil

 • Refining it to remove unwanted residues/particles

 • Modifying it to get the desired functional properties